Lakeshore Psychiatric Hospital: As a filming location

+It also provided the setting for the fictional police station (in an unnamed northeastern North American metropolis) that the 1985 Canadian-produced police procedural Night Heat is centred around as well as the fictional Matheson Academy in the Netflix 2020 series Locke & Key.

 Humber College

 In 1991, Humber College signed a 99-year lease on the property.
 The College then started renovating the cottages for use as offices and classrooms.
 By April 2015, all but the Administration building, known as Building G were renovated.
 This last cottage underwent restoration and was opened in September 2016 as the Centre for Entrepreneurship.

 Today

 All of the cottages have been rebuilt by Humber College for their purposes.

 In 1999, the former Gatehouse was rebuilt and became a supportive centre for children.

 The former powerhouse now has an outdoor skating rink beside it and the building itself has change rooms and washrooms for those who wish to skate.

 The former Superintendent's residence is now part of the Jean Tweed Centre.

 The Assembly Hall was renovated in 2000 and opened to the public in 2001.
 It is now operated by the City of Toronto.

 The grounds are now open to the public as a park.

 A Tim Hortons occupies the former Carriage House.

 A new Welcome Centre was built and opened in September 2016.
 The Registrar's Office, Health and Career Services have been relocated in this new building.